-Energy efficiency (EE) is "using less energy to provide the same service.”
+Energy efficiency (EE) means using less energy to provide the same result.
 Energy efficiency upgrades are often the “low hanging fruit” for reducing your energy costs.

 Examples of energy efficiency improvements include: